 According to industry sources back in 2007, biodiesel costs about $1 a gallon more to produce than conventional diesel fuel when soybean oil is used as the primary ingredient.
 This makes the fuel about 10% more expensive than conventional diesel ($3.13 a gallon for biodiesel versus $2.70 a gallon for conventional diesel).
 To help biodiesel be economically competitive with conventional diesel fuel, it was given special state and federal tax breaks.
 In 2016, the federal tax breaks expired, but many state tax breaks continued to help make biodiesel cost competitive with diesel.

 The production costs and the competitive advantage/disadvantage of biodiesel versus petroleum diesel can change quickly depending on crop prices and world oil prices.
 The war in Ukraine in 2022 has sent world oil prices soaring and upset the normal pricing dynamics in all energy markets.
 Even so, today typically biodiesel tends to be competitive or even slightly less expensive to produce than conventional diesel.
 Consequently, many truck stops sell biodiesel blends because biodiesel is more profitable than straight diesel fuel.

 According to the National Biodiesel Board, biodiesel production went from 25 million gallons in 2004 to 75 million gallons in 2005.
 For 2006, production increased to 200 million gallons!
 But then demand caused a significant drop in production during the financial crisis of 2010.

-Municipal fleets across the country are using biodiesel, and even the military is using biodiesel in its aircraft, ships and vehicles.
+Municipal fleets across the country are using biodiesel in record amounts, and even the military is using biodiesel in its aircraft, ships and vehicles.
 Biodiesel is also available at most truck stops across the U.S.